 How Much Does a Custom Treehouse Cost?

-Tree houses cost between $3000 and several hundred thousand dollars.
-Most kids tree houses cost between $7000 and $30,000.
-Adult tree houses, bed & breakfast rentals, or commercial use tree houses usually cost between $25,000 and up to as much as a ground house would cost.
-Why the big ranges?
+Tree houses cost between $9,000 and several hundred thousand dollars.
+Why the big range?
 Here are the primary considerations in determining the cost of a custom tree house project:

 1. Size & scope

 Some tree houses are about 6′ x 8′ (or about the size of a small powder room).
 Others are over 400 square feet approaching the size of a small apartment.
 As the size increases, so does the potential live loading on the structure.
 That requires more lumber, more labor, and stronger tree attachment systems.

 The term, “tree house” can refer to a single platform, or a project full of many platforms.
 Most of the hardware, planning, and design that goes into a platform must be repeated for a second or third platform.
 However, if you are going to ultimately have a multi platform tree house project, then you do save money by building it all at once.
 Your savings come from areas such as traveling costs, design trip costs, and setup/wrapup costs.

 We don’t mean to pry by asking your city, state, & country before we give you a cost estimate.
 We just have to know approximately what our traveling costs are going to be from our hometown of West Chester, PA.
 The primary location costs relate to covering mileage on our vehicles and paying our employees for their travel time.
 A tree house in Texas or California is going to cost more than a project within commuting distance of West Chester.
 Even still, with only a handful of expert tree house building companies in the United States, we do travel great distances every season.